Asian stocks buoyed by Wall Street's winning week as inflation declines - ExBulletin

 Treasury yields rose on Friday, erasing some of their sharp drop earlier in the week caused by traders betting on Fed rate hikes later this year.

-The 10-year Treasury yield rose to 3.82% from 3.77% on Thursday evening.
-But it remains well below the 3.98% it posted on Tuesday evening, before the publication of the inflation reports.
+The 10-year Treasury yield rose to 3.81% from 3.77% Thursday night.
+But it is still well below the 3.98% it was at on Tuesday night before the inflation reports were released.
 The 10-year yield helps set rates for mortgages and other large loans.

 The two-year Treasury yield is more closely tracking expectations for Fed action, and it sits at 4.73%, down from 4.89% on Tuesday night.